Rome

 I have three levels of edibility.
 First, food I like and so I eat it.
 Second, food I don't like but I eat it anyway because someone else cooked it and I can see/smell that I can eat it without vomiting.
 Third, food I can't eat.
 The Roman pizza was a category 2.

-One day I had this for lunch and dinner.
+| Cappuccino and Maritozzo.
+One day I had both items for breakfast and lunch. |

 Viking Star